ManjotS/github-profiles/README.md

 To add a profile to be used globally:

-`github-profile add mculp --email culpepper.matthew@gmail.com --name "Matt Culpepper"`
+`github-profile add --profile mculp --email culpepper.matthew@gmail.com --name "Matt Culpepper"`

 To switch to a profile within a specific project:

-`github-profile use mculp`
+`github-profile use --profile mculp`